flopezag/fiware-testbed-deploy/doc/admin.md

 but with barely free space)

 ### Deploying three testbeds
+To deploy just a testsbed, it is required just execute one script.
+However some variables should be exported before.
+    export OS_AUTH_URL=<the authentication URL for the keystone in the Cloud>
+    export OS_USERNAME=<a user with an account in the Cloud>
+    export OS_TENANT_NAME=<a project name from the account in the Cloud>
+    export OS_PASSWORD=<the password for an account in the Cloud>
+    export OS_REGION_NAME=<the region name>
+    export OS_USER_DOMAIN_NAME=<OpenStack user domain name>
+    export OS_PROJECT_DOMAIN_NAME=<OpenStack project domain name>
+    export BOOKED_IP=<a booked IP in your Cloud infrastructure to deploy the keystone VM>
+    export Region1=<the name for the first region of the Cloud to be deployed>
+    export Region2=<the name for the second region of the Cloud to be deployed>
+    export Region3=<the name for the third region of the Cloud to be deployed>

+    fiwaretestbeddeploy/deploythreeglances.py

 The *deploythreeglances.py* script deploys 3 OpenStack Image Repositories (Glance) which share the same Identity Service called Keystone.
 Each glance is deployed on a different server accessible by a floating IP.